-One fowl, butter and lard, four medium onions, two teaspoons curry powder or paste, one teacup of water.
-Cut a fcwl into pieces the size of a walnut, put into a stewpan with a little lard and stir until nearly cooked.
-Cut four medium sized onions into thin slices, place them in another stew-pan with a little lard or butter, grill until nicely browned, when add a little more butter or lard, with 2 teaspoons of curry mixture or paste; stir a few minutes.
+Cut a fowl into pieces the size of a walnut, put into a stewpan with a little lard and stir until nearly cooked.
+Cut onions into thin slices, place them in another stewpan with a little lard or butter, grill until nicely browned, when add a little more butter or lard, with curry; stir a few minutes.

 Then add the contents of the two saucepans together and stir until the meat is sufficiently cooked.
-After adding a teacup of water, allow t) stand a short time before serving.
+After adding a teacup of water, allow to stand a short time before serving.